-The former president was born on April 13, 1743 at Shadwell.
-Shadwell is the name of his family’s plantation near present-day Charlottesville, VA.
+The former president was born on April 13, 1743 at Shadwell, his family’s plantation near present-day Charlottesville, Virginia.
 He was the third child in his family and had six sisters and one surviving brother.
 As the eldest male, he inherited the plantation after the death of his father.

 Jefferson’s ability to write came into play as he served as a member of Virginia’s House of Burgesses from 1769 to 1775.
 In 1774, he wrote A Summary View of the Rights of British America, which said British Parliament had no right to exercise authority over the American colonies.

-In 1768, Jefferson decided to clear a mountain area of his property to build a brick mansion he called Monticello, which means “little mountain” in Italian.
-On Jan.
-1, 1772, he married Martha Wayles Skelton, a widow, and the couple had six children together, although only two daughters survived to adulthood.
+On January 1, 1772, he married Martha Wayles Skelton, a widow, and the couple had six children together, although only two daughters survived to adulthood.

 In 1775, during the American Revolutionary War, Jefferson became a delegate to the Second Continental Congress and at the age of 33 was asked to draft the Declaration of Independence, which was adopted on July 4, 1776.

 Jefferson later returned to the Virginia House of Delegates (formerly the House of Burgesses) and wrote the Virginia Statute for Religious Freedom, which was a precursor to today’s First Amendment, granting freedom of religion.